jeremylynch83/jeremylynch83.github.io/index.md

     #section_id: portfolio
     #background_style: bg-dark
     projects:
-      - title: Project 1
+      - title: Aneurysms
-        text: This is a very short project description.
+        text: An aneurysm is a bulge in a blood vessel caused by a weakness in the blood vessel wall, usually where it branches.
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails